elenamarinaki/FAC22---Project_Collection/code_challenges/indexArray---challenge_description.md

 ## Description

 Write a function that accepts two arguments: an array and an element.
-Return all the indeces of the element into a new array.
+Return all the indices of the element into a new array.
 If the element does not exist, return an empty array.
 _to make the problem more challenging, you may use the array methods `indexOf()` or `findIndex()`._